 Following the final gun, jubilant Tar Heels tore down the goal posts in celebration as Coach Tatum got a ride on the shoulders of his players and fans.
 Charlie Justice was one of the first to grab Tatum’s hand and Morton photographic contemporary Harold Moore’s Herald-Sun picture of the hand-shake made the front cover of the 1958 UNC Football Media Guide.

 Following the traditional coaches handshake, Coach Tatum sought out some of his players for more celebrations.
-Then, a Tar Heel player who had been forced to watch the game from the sideline reached out to Tatum.
+Then, a Tar Heel player who had been forced the watch the game from the sideline reached out to Tatum.
 First string quarterback Dave Reed, who had been suspended from the team earlier in the season for breaking team rules, embraced the coach in an extremely emotional moment.
 “I would have given a million dollars to help win this game,” cried Reed.
 Said Tatum, “Son, you know it hurt me more than it did you.”
 Morton’s photograph of the scene is priceless.

 In his news conference following the game, Coach Murray said “We were in a commanding position with a two-touchdown lead and we let them get away.”
 In the Carolina dressing room, Coach Tatum simply said, “It is certainly my greatest thrill in football.
 It’s the happiest day I’ve ever known.
 How about the way those boys came back?
 Thirteen points down, golly!”
 That’s saying a lot about this particular game.
 Tatum won a national championship at Maryland in 1953.